helanga/Pewlett-Hackard-Analysis/README.md

 2) Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-    By looking at the number of emloyees retiring(72,458) and count of mentoship eligibility employees (1549), the ratio is 1:47 that is 1 mentor has to train 47 mentees.
+    By looking at the number of emloyees retiring(72,458) and count of mentoship eligibility employees (1549), the ratio is 47:1.

-So there are not enough retirement ready employees to train next generation of Pewlett Hackard.
+So there is more than  enough retirement ready employees to train next generation of Pewlett Hackard.

 - Retreive retiirng employees and mentorship eligibility employees in Departmentwise